udacity/cd0037-API-Development-and-Documentation-project/backend/README.md

           "category": 5,
           "difficulty": 3,
           "id": 6,
-          "question": "What was the title of the 1990 fantasy directed by Tim Burton
+          "question": "What was the title of the 1990 fantasy directed by Tim Burton"
     ```

 - Post `/quizzes`